fanhanwei/FNN_MFRL_ArchDSE/README.md

 >[!NOTE]
 >If our pre-built McPAT is incompatible with your local environment, please re-build McPAT in this directory.
 For detailed building instructions, please check the McPAT official repo: https://github.com/HewlettPackard/mcpat

-* VCS is needed during the DSE, please make sure vcs is callable in your commmand line.

 ### Usage: